Happy holidays to those in the Americas and celebrations.

 That's evidence.

-No, he's not correct about the blue chickens, yes, he does appear to be involved in a cult, yes, there it's really mysterious as to how he made um such a splash on YouTube with so little effort and in such a short period of time, and okay, so he's an engaging personality.
+Yes, it's really mysterious as to how he made such a splash on YouTube with so little effort and in such a short period of time.

-Uh there's a lot of engaging personalities that do it a lot better on YouTube that don't seem to have the oomph behind him.
+There's a lot of engaging personalities that do it a lot better on YouTube that don't seem to have the oomph behind him.

-And yes, he is connected to Gaia and um has been part of some of these conferences and things.
+And yes, he is connected to Gaia and has been part of some of these conferences and things.

 And so, no, I don't particularly listen to Jordan Sather.

-I watched Joe of the Carolinas, and when he was talking about uh Jordan Sather's language, it kind of rankled because in this sense, say they're correct, and so you know, give him props for that, right?
+I watched Joe of the Carolinas, and when he was talking about Jordan Sather's language, it kind of rankled because in this sense, Say there is correct.

-Uh, in either case, we need to think critically because critical thinking is what allows humanity to survive, thrive, and grow.
+In either case, we need to think critically because critical thinking is what allows humanity to survive, thrive, and grow.

-And it's good stuff, it's fun too.
+And it's good stuff.

-Uh so anyway, so this is about the end.
+So, anyway, so this is about the end.

 I need to get the dogs down on the beach.

-So I want to keep on with these things.
+So, I want to keep on with these things.

 Once again, it's now 7:15.

-I don't know how I'll edit it out.
+I don't know how I'll edit it out, but so this is May 28th, 2018.

-And in fact, the editing process then makes the the theft of that video in YouTube's mind legitimate as fair use.
+And in fact, the editing process then makes the theft of that video in YouTube's mind legitimate as fair use.

-Alright, uh, that accepts it.
+They accepts it.

-But what can you do, right?
+But, what can you do, right?

-Don't want them stolen, don't want the copyright theft, uh, and I will fight copyright theft wherever I can and whenever I can.
+Don't want them stolen, don't want the copyright theft, and I will fight copyright theft wherever I can and whenever I can.

-Uh so anyway, that's it for today, May 28th, 2018.
+So, anyway, that's it for today, May 28th, 2018.

 Happy holiday.